MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-view-dad-in-visio.md

 # View an Operations Manager distributed application diagram in Visio

+This article describes how to export a distributed application diagram in Visio format for modification and presentation in a custom Visio dashboard.

 When you export a distributed application from the System Center 2016 - Operations Manager, open it in Microsoft Visio with the Visio Add-in for Operations Manager, the diagram in the Visio document contains information about the health state of each object.
 This information is provided through a connection to Operations Manager.

 ## Export distributed application diagram to Visio

+To export distributed application diagram to Visio, follow these steps:

 1. In the Operations console, open your diagram.